Why Does my Dog Roll in Poop

 According to experts on animal behavior, there are three main reasons why dogs roll in poop.
 The first two are related to the ancestry of our pets, wild wolves, and have to do with one of the genetic traits that is still rooted in their depths: the hunting instinct.

 Although now our pets do not need to hunt for food they still have that instinct tattooed onto their DNA.
 It is the same instinct that makes our dogs love to pursue moving targets such as balls, birds or cats.
-And, like any good hunter, a dog knows how to go unnoticed by its pray and will hide its smell to avoid detection by wallowing in their own feces.
+And, like any good hunter, a dog knows how to go unnoticed by its prey and will hide its smell to avoid detection by wallowing in their own feces.
 Thus, it will be muddy and covered in a different smell from its own.
 And so this action is a special form of camouflage.

 Continuing with heredity behavior, one of the reasons that a dog keeps such a close relationship with its feces has much to do with one of the methods of communication between wolves.
 These tend to rub on things to get that object's smell and then return to the pack and, through that smell, communicate what they have discovered, either a good hunt or a sign warning of danger.
 This feature is maintained in the genetic trait of our dogs, whenever they impregnate themselves with strong odors they come to us, as part of their pack, so we can smell them.